shashankkatte/golang-playground/README.md

 Go was not created by some hot-shot startup, or like a fad!
 It was created out of necessity to adress specific problems with existing programming languages.
 Its created by some of the industries well known engineers.
 They have drwan from thrie experience and working with many languages to create GO.

-1. Ken Thompson _ the creator of C, Unix and UTF-8
+1. Ken Thompson \_ the creator of C, Unix and UTF-8
 2. Rob pike - Unix UTF8
 3. Robert Griesemer - Hotspot JVM

 Go is not just a google project through the creators worked at Google at some point.
 Its community driven.

 ### Why Create GO?

-There wasn't one single programming language which could satisfy all 3 of
+There wasn't one single programming language which could satisfy all 3 of:

 1. Effecient compilation
 2. Efficient execution
 3. Ease of programming

 Go is an effort to fill this void.

 ### Characteristics of GO

 1. Strong, static type system - find bugs while you code, compiler helps you figure the type.
 2. C inspired syntax ( well almost) - You'll see simelaties if you come from C# or Java.
 This was an effort to reduce visual clutter of code
 3. Multi Paradigm ( procedural, OOP) - Go lets you pick the paradigm based on context rather than imposing it right at the door.